kubernetes-sigs/image-builder/docs/book/src/capi/providers/nutanix.md

 make build-nutanix-all
 ```

+### Output

+By default images are stored inside your Nutanix Prism Central Image Library.
+If you want to use them in different Prism Central or distribute it, you can set the option  `"image_export": "true"` in your build config file.
+In this case the images will be downloaded in raw format on the machine where you launch the image-builder process.

 ## Configuration

 The `nutanix` sub-directory inside `images/capi/packer` stores JSON configuration files for each OS including necessary config.